Sonia Sotomayor: Nomination and confirmation

-Ranking Democratic committee member Patrick Leahy objected to Republican use of a secret hold to slow down the Sotomayor nomination, and Leahy attributed that anonymous tactic to GOP reticence about publicly opposing a female Hispanic nominee.
-The prior month, Leahy had triggered a procedural delay in the confirmation of fellow Second Circuit nominee Chester J. Straub—who, although advanced by Clinton and supported by Senator Moynihan, was considered much more acceptable by Republicans—in an unsuccessful effort to force earlier consideration of the Sotomayor confirmation.
+Ranking Democratic committee member Patrick Leahy objected to Republican use of a secret hold to slow Sotomayor's nomination, and attributed that anonymous tactic to reticence about publicly opposing a female Hispanic nominee.
+The previous month, Leahy had triggered a procedural delay in the confirmation of fellow Second Circuit nominee Chester J. Straub—whom, although advanced by Clinton and supported by Moynihan, Republicans considered much more acceptable—in an unsuccessful effort to force earlier consideration of Sotomayor's nomination.

-During 1998, several Hispanic organizations organized a petition drive in New York State, generating hundreds of signatures from New Yorkers to try to convince New York Republican senator Al D'Amato to push the Senate leadership to bring Sotomayor's nomination to a vote.
-D'Amato, a backer of Sotomayor to begin with and additionally concerned about being up for re-election that year, helped move Republican leadership.
-Her nomination had been pending for over a year when Majority Leader Trent Lott scheduled the vote.
-With complete Democratic support, and support from 25 Republican senators including Judiciary chair Orrin Hatch, Sotomayor was confirmed on October 2, 1998, by a 67–29 vote.
+During 1998, several Hispanic organizations organized a petition drive in New York State, generating hundreds of signatures from New Yorkers to try to convince D'Amato to push the Senate leadership to bring Sotomayor's nomination to a vote.
+A backer of Sotomayor who was concerned about his reelection that year, D'Amato helped move the leadership.
+Sotomayor's nomination had been pending for over a year when Majority Leader Trent Lott scheduled the vote.
+With complete Democratic support and support from 25 Republicans, including Judiciary Chair Orrin Hatch, Sotomayor was confirmed on October 2, 1998, by a 67–29 vote.
 She received her commission on October 7.

-The confirmation experience left Sotomayor somewhat angry; she said shortly afterwards that during the hearings, Republicans had assumed her political beliefs based on her being a Latina: "That series of questions, I think, were symbolic of a set of expectations that some people had [that] I must be liberal.
+The confirmation experience left Sotomayor somewhat angry; she said shortly afterward that during the hearings, Republicans had inferred her political beliefs from her being Latina: "That series of questions, I think, were symbolic of a set of expectations that some people had [that] I must be liberal.
 It is stereotyping, and stereotyping is perhaps the most insidious of all problems in our society today."